-VALUE DESCRIPTIONS EmbossingFoil Deprecated in XJDF 2.1 Deprecated amended XJDF 2.2 Foil that is used in the Embossing process when EmbossingParams/Emboss/ @EmbossingType=["FoilEmbossing" or "FoilStamping"].
-Deprecation note: From XJDF 2.2 use MiscConsumable (Foil).
-Film Media that is coated with a light-sensitive layer that can be exposed with a process like ImageSetting .
+VALUE DESCRIPTIONS EmbossingFoil Deprecated in XJDF 2.1 Deprecation amended XJDF 2.2 Foil that is used in the Embossing process when EmbossingParams/Emboss/ @EmbossingType=["FoilEmbossing" or "FoilStamping"].
+Deprecation note: From XJDF 2.2, use MiscConsumable (Foil).
+Film Media that is coated with a light-sensitive layer that can be exposed with a process like ImageSetting.
 Foil Deprecated in XJDF 2.2 Foil that is used in the Embossing process when EmbossingParams/Emboss/ @EmbossingType=["FoilEmbossing" Or "FoilStamping"].
-Deprecation note: From XJDF 2.2 use MiscConsumable (Foil).
+Deprecation note: From XJDF 2.2, use MiscConsumable (Foil).
 GravureCylinder Gravure cylinder.
 ImagingCylinder Reusable direct imaging cylinder in a press.
 LaminatingFoil Deprecated in XJDF 2.2 Media that is used to adhere to a substrate for protecting or surface enhancement.
 Typically a transparent media with a gloss, matte or semi-gloss surface.
-Deprecation note: From XJDF 2.2 use MiscConsumable (Foil).
+Deprecation note: From XJDF 2.2, use MiscConsumable (Foil).
 MountingTape Deprecated in XJDF 2.2 Flexo plate mounting tape.
+Deprecation note: From XJDF 2.2, use MiscConsumable (MountingTape).
 Other Something other than a media defined by this table.
 Paper Unprinted paper.
-Includes singl e layer cardboard.
+Includes single layer cardboard.
 Plate A printing plate used in for example the offset printing technology.
 Screen Used for screen printing.
-SelfAdhesive Media that consists of multiple layers that include media and glue.
+SelfAdhesive Deprecated in XJDF 2.2 Media that consists of multiple layers that include media and glue.
+Deprecation note: From XJDF 2.2, use the MediaLayers/Media/@MediaType that best describes the composite media.
 ShrinkFoil Deprecated in XJDF 2.2 Consumable.
-Deprecation note: From XJDF 2.2 replace Media (ShrinkFoil) with MiscConsumable (ShrinkWrap).
+Deprecation note: From XJDF 2.2, use MiscConsumable (ShrinkWrap).
 Sleeve Flexo sleeve.
 Synthetic New in XJDF 2.1 Any print substrate that contains a large amount of synthetic material, such as vinyl.
 Textile Media that is a type of cloth or woven fabric.
 Transparency Media that is transparent, typically used for presentation purposes.
 Vinyl Deprecated in XJDF 2.1 Deprecation Note: Use @MediaType="Synthetic" and @MediaTypeDetails="Vinyl".